Meet Adrian Lorenzo

 Muralist | Artist

-With 10+ years of experience in art and design, his body of work encompasses fine art, murals, footwear design, and digital art — all reflecting a deep commitment to innovative and expressive visual storytelling.
+With over 10 years of experience in art and design, his body of work encompasses fine art, murals, footwear design, and digital art, all reflecting a deep commitment to innovative and expressive visual storytelling.
 His practice is anchored by two distinct signature styles: "Symbolz," a refined symbol-driven approach inspired by geometric patterns and abstract line work, and "$wish-n-drip," a raw and emotionally charged gestural abstraction influenced by expressionism.
-Together these styles reflect the full range of his creative voice — disciplined and intuitive, structured and free.
+Together, these styles reflect the full range of his creative voice: disciplined and intuitive, structured and free.